Codrax/Codrut-Animation-Lib/README.md

 ## Start / stop animation
 You can change the `Running` property, or use the `Start` or `Stop` procedures.

-You may also pause the animation using the `Paused property`
+You may also pause the animation using the `Paused` property.

 ## Properties
 | Property  | Type | Description |